mariush444/gmapIcons2osmand/README.md

 PS</br>
 Python 3 is needed.</br>
 There are some icons for my needs only implemented for this moment.</br>
+Not implemented icons are presented as black icon in osmand to easier find what to do.</br>
 Let me know if you have suggestions and don't know how to do it.</br>